contaware/contacam-freevimager/icclib/Readme.txt

      system file and memory sub-systems.
    * Loads Tag Types on demand to conserve memory space.

-Changes from V2.02
+Changes from V2.11

-Version 2.03 has a few minor changes from the previous release, V2.02, aimed at improving the system compatibility of the library.
+Many changes have been made to support ArgyllCMS.

-See icc.c for a more detailed change history.
+A double memory free bug when iccdump'ing a profile that has duplicate tags has been fixed.

 Package contents:

  icclib.zip    ZIP archive of the following files README.txt    This file.
- Licence.txt   Important! - Permissions for use of this package. icc.c         Library source file. iccstd.c      Library source that uses stdio and malloc system calls.
+ License.txt   Important! - Permissions for use of this package. icc.c         Library source file. iccstd.c      Library source that uses stdio and malloc system calls.

  icc.h         Library include file.
 Note machine dependent defines.
-               Includes icc9809.h.
+               Includes iccV42.h.
- iccV41.h      Standard ICC header file modified up to Version 4.1 spec. iccdump.c     Program that dumps ASCII description of a profile.
+ iccV42.h      Standard ICC header file modified up to Version 4.2 spec. iccdump.c     Program that dumps ASCII description of a profile.

  icclu.c       Program that allows interactive or batch translation of